LesFruitsDefendus/guides/docs/source/harvest-guide/annexes/1-bike-safety.md

 (annex-1)=
-#  Information on bike safety and the trailer
+# Annex 1: Information on bike safety and the trailer

 We know well that Montreal cyclists do not always follow the Highway Code to the letter, but when pulling a trailer, you should be extremely prudent.
 Be more than vigilant!